 We surveyed readers across the U.S. who recently went through the process of applying for SSDI or SSI.
 Here's what we learned about how the nature of their medical problems affected the outcome of their claims.

+These common medical conditions didn't have the highest approval rates.
 About a third (34%) of readers with back and other spinal problems were approved (see our disability survey results on back conditions).
-Less than four in ten (37%) were approved for mood and anxiety disorders (note that other impairments in the category of mental disorders had higher approval rates; see our survey results on mental or emotional conditions).
+And less than four in ten (37%) were approved for mood and anxiety disorders (note that other impairments in the category of mental disorders had higher approval rates; see our survey results on mental or emotional conditions).

 For other common impairments, our survey showed that the likelihood of receiving benefits can vary widely depending on the nature of your medical problem—from a low of 40% for osteoarthritis and other joint diseases to highs of 68% for multiple sclerosis and 64% for all types of cancer.
 Less than half (47%) of readers with various types of respiratory problems were approved for benefits, but the rate was somewhat higher (50%) for those with serious disorders like chronic obstructive pulmonary disease (COPD) and emphysema.